Legal guide

 Portal experience clients will actually use

 The portal should feel current, clear, and trustworthy for uploads, updates, and next steps.
-If it feels bolted on, the admin comes back to the team.
+If it feels bolted on, the chasing lands back on your team.

 Secure document exchange